Generalization Error Bounds for Learning under Censored Feedback: Error Bounds on Cumulative Distribution Function Estimates (Ex-post Analysis)

 \end{corollary} The proof is straightforward, and follows from writing the law of total probability for the left-hand side of the inequality by conditioning on the realization $k$ of the samples in the disclosed region.
-We first note that the constant error term, as expected, is unaffected by the wait time $T$.
-The second term is the expected value of the disclosed region error from Theorem~\ref{thm:two_subdomains}; it is decreasing with $T$ as the exponential error terms decrease with $k$, and higher $k$'s are more likely at higher $T$.
+We first note that the {censored region} error term, as expected, is unaffected by the wait time $T$.
+The second term is the disclosed region error from Theorem~\ref{thm:two_subdomains}; it is decreasing with $T$ as the exponential error terms decrease with $k$, and higher $k$'s are more likely at higher $T$.